Vinkit is coming soon!

 Revenue threshold (€2000) 0€/2000€

-Since 2024, platforms like Vinted are required to transmit your information to the tax authorities if you exceed one of these thresholds: 30 transactions in the year, OR €2000 in total revenue.
+The European DAC7 directive requires platforms like Vinted to transmit your information to the tax authorities if you exceed one of these thresholds: 30 transactions in the year, OR €2000 in total revenue.
+If you are affected, Vinted will ask you to fill out a short pre-filled DAC7 form.
 In 2026, these rules remain unchanged.
 Note: exceeding these thresholds does not automatically mean you have to pay taxes.
-It simply means Vinted communicates your data to the tax authorities.
+It simply means Vinted communicates your data to the tax authorities under the DAC7 directive.

 When do you really pay taxes on Vinted?